water slides

 3. Water Country

-This Virginia based attraction is loved by many with it’s retro vibe, fun attractions and all around good vibes.
-If you find yourself in Old Dominion check it out!
+This Virginia based attraction is loved by many with its retro vibe, fun attractions and all-around good vibes.
+If you find yourself in Old Dominion, check it out!
 Family Vacationist says, “Virginia’s largest family outdoor water park, Water Country USA, features state-of-the-art rides and attractions with a retro surf theme.
 The Cutback Water Coaster thrill slide, one of the park’s more popular slides, combines a water jet propulsion system with a saucer feature to create a steep, smooth ride more than 800 feet long.”

 The Travel Channel mentions a few of their rides: “Brace yourself for a liquid adrenaline rush on the drop slide, Vanish Point (pictured) with its 75-foot tower and 2 wave paths.
 Here, you’ll step into a skybox where you drop down when the floor drops out.
 This water park — the largest in Virginia — has 25 state-of-the-art rides, including KIDsiderate (kid-friendly) rides like Cow-A-Bunga, H2O UFO and Kritter Korral.”